-The Solicitors Regulation Authority (SRA) can help you if you are concerned about our behaviour.
-This could be because you believe we have been dishonest or to have improperly taken or lost your money or have treat you unfairly because of your age, a disability or other characteristic.
-You can find information about raising your concerns with the SRA at www.sra.org.uk in the 'For the public' section.
+The Solicitors Regulation Authority (SRA) can help you if you are concerned about a solicitor's behaviour.
+This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.
+Further information is available at: www.sra.org.uk/consumers/problems/report-solicitor.